Hi, I'm Anna!

 So I did History at uni, a stint working in Insurance, a masters in Interactive Media (an attempt to get back to something more creative), and then a string of jobs I didn’t much like.

 By my mid 20s, I was working in local government management.
-It felt about as secure as it got, but hmm, weirdly, my artistic creativity was completely sidelined.
+It felt about as secure as it got but, of course, my artistic creativity was completely sidelined.

 I'd tried a few times in those 7 years to pick up a brush but it always felt so difficult to start.
 For me my main block was that I could never think of what to paint.
 And I also had a sense that anything I did paint would be a pretty pointless and frivolous waste of time!
 Which of course was hilarious considering how much TV I watched.